-OBJECTIVE 9: Partner with communities to implement innovative approaches and expand the supply of safe, housing placement focused sheltering and interim housing models for Californians experiencing homelessness.
+OBJECTIVE 9: Partner with communities to implement innovative approaches and expand the supply of safe, housing-placement focused sheltering and interim housing models for Californians experiencing homelessness.

-ADDITIONAL ACTIVITIES PRIORITIZED FOR IMPLEMENTATION

-7. Coordinate with local partners and national organizations to identify effective practices for providing safe and effective sheltering and interim housing options,

-HCFC

-HCD, DSS

-Initiate work in this area by Q1 of FY 21-22

-Process Measure: Timely engagement with national and local partners.

-practices for providing safe and effective sheltering and interim housing options, and promote such practices within the implementation of State and Federal resources.
+Provide technical assistance and guidance that will support the continued application of Housing First practices, including lowered barriers and housing-focused services and supports, within sheltering and interim housing programs.
+HCFC All HCFC Member Departments Ongoing throughout FYs 20-21, 21-22, and 22-23 Process Measure: Documentation of guidance materials, training activities, and initiation of technical assistance in timely manner.
+Output Measure: Number of communities receiving formal technical assistance.
+Outcome Measures: Specific outcome measures will be developed and tracked for each formal TA engagement.
+ADDITIONAL ACTIVITIES PRIORITIZED FOR I ADDITIONAL ACTIVITIES PRIORITIZED FOR IMPLEMENTATION 7.
+Coordinate with local partners and national organizations to identify effective practices for providing safe and effective sheltering and interim housing options, and promote such practices within the implementation of State and Federal resources.
+HCFC F HCD, DSS Initiate work in this area by 1st Quarter FY 21-22 Process Measure: Timely engagement with national and local partners.
 Output Measure: Annual compilation of any related materials developed or promoted focused on these topics.
-8. Provide guidance and coordination for VA Grant and Per Diem grantees to create synergy among veteran transitional housing and permanent supportive or affordable housing.
-CalVet Initiate work in this area by Q1 of FY 21-22 Output Measure: Mapping statewide network of intervention options for veterans experiencing homelessness.
+8. Provide guidance and coordination for VA Grant and Per Diem grantees to create synergy among veteran transitional housing and permanent supportive or affordable housing. or CalVet Initiate work in this area by Q1 of FY 21-22 Output Measure: Mapping statewide network of intervention options for veterans experiencing homelessness.